IrishSOL/SaveOrderManager/README.md

 - If your cart is filled already, it won't let you load.
 (This is because I couldn't figure out how to reset the cart and was tired of trying, I'm sure if I took 5 or 6 hours out of my day I'd get it eventually but I feel like this QOL mod will eventually be obsolete with future patches due to the dev eventually realizing this is an important feature that should be in base game)
-- Only works with the West
+- Only works with the West (Adding the Central Gas Station and the phone shops soon).
 ---